 The speed of a site decides the experience of the user, a fast site promotes a good user experience whereas a slow website gives a bad user experience.
 Usually, a user stays longer on your site if the speed is good it also helps in increasing the conversion rate and bringing down the bounce rate.

-For these simple reasons, Google has made site’s speed a ranking factor.
-Further these points have been explained:
+For these simple reasons, Google has made the site’s speed a ranking factor.
+Further, these points have been explained:

-· Increase in bounce rates: The percentage of users who leave your site without interacting is known as bounce rate.
+- Increase in bounce rates: The percentage of users who leave your site without interacting is known as the bounce rate.

 To fix WordPress sites hosted from YouStable you need to follow the below steps in order to fix slow WordPress sites on YouStable.